 - ⇒ The Online functions window opens.
-All drive controllers connected through the selected IP addresses are displayed. - 3.
-Select the drive controller to which you would like to transfer the configuration.
-Change the selection of transmission type from Read to Send.

-- 4. Change the selection Create new drive controller: - Select the configuration that you would like to transfer to the drive controller. - 5.
+All drive controllers connected through the previously selected IP addresses are displayed. - 3.
+Select the drive controller to which you want to transmit a configuration and change the selection of the transmission type from Read to Send. - Change the selection Create new drive controller: Select the configuration that you would like to transfer to the drive controller. - 5.
 Repeat steps 3 and 4 for all other drive controllers to which you would like to transfer your configuration. - 6.
+Online tab:

-Online tab: - Click Establish online connections. - ⇒ The configuration is transferred to the drive controllers.
+Click Establish online connection.

+⇒ The configurations are transferred to the drive controllers.